 In order for automated trust agents to assess the trustworthiness of potential contract partners, trust must be made understandable for them.
-This is achieved by developing standardized trustworthiness profiles (TWP) that contain information regarding the trustworthiness of a potential contract partner.
+In Legal Testbed, this is achieved by developing standardized trustworthiness profiles (TWP) that contain information regarding the trustworthiness of a potential contract partner.
 In this context, these trustworthiness profiles can be understood as a predefined set of information about a legal entity, which includes the following details:

 e.g. authorized agency, share capital, number of shareholders

 e.g. failed contracts, involvement in legal proceedings

 By bundling relevant data in trustworthiness profiles, trust-related information can be recorded and exchanged in a uniform manner.